What is Rennet?

 What is rennet made from?

-Historically, rennet was harvested from the stomach lining of young cows, sheep, and goats, and many cheeses today are still made with this type of animal rennet.
+Historically, rennet was harvested from the stomach lining of young cows, sheep, and goats, and many cheeses are still made with animal rennet.
 Cheesemakers also use rennet made from vegetable and microbial sources, as well as rennet that is genetically modified from animal enzymes and can be produced at a larger scale.

 Raving about rennet in Wisconsin

 In Wisconsin, we love rennet in all its forms, because we know that a little rennet can lead to a lot of romano, parmesan, muenster, or marbled blue-jack.
-Our cheesemakers have been perfecting their rennet-based recipes for 180 years (since before we were even a state) and they've taken home a boatload of awards for their cheeses – more than any other state or nation in the world.
+Our cheesemakers have been perfecting their rennet-based recipes for 180 years (since before we were even a state) and they've taken home more awards for their cheeses than any other state or nation in the world.

 Craving award-winning aged cheddar, pining for parmesan, or searching for a new cheese to try?
 The world’s best cheese is just a click away!
 Explore our directory of Wisconsin cheesemakers and retailers who offer online cheese shopping and get cheese shipped right to your door.
 What are you waiting for?